Can reopening of pubs whip up thirst for £151m C&C share sale?

 It’s not as though they weren’t active.
 Underpinned by the cash cow that is C&C’s Bulmers business in Ireland, the new team would buy Tennent’s Lager in 2009 for £180 million.

 It went on the following year to sell the group’s spirits and liqueurs business – including the Tullamore Dew and Carolans brands – for €300 million, only to splash out $305 million (€250 million) on the disastrous purchase of US cider group Vermont in 2012.
-(The scale of the value destruction in that deal was crystalised in the eventual sale of the business in March for just $20 million.)
+The scale of the value destruction in that deal was crystallised in the eventual sale of the business in March for just $20 million.

 At home, Dutch drinks giant Heineken put the squeeze on Bulmers with the launch of its Orchard Thieves brand in 2015, while C&C made another attempt to drive Magners and other brands in the UK with the 2017 purchase of a 47 per cent stake in Admiral Taverns, which at the time owned and operated 845 pubs, mainly in England, for an outlay of €40 million.